 #2 Silence Squeaky Door Hinges

-Eliminate squeaks by squirting a puff of powdered graphite ($2 to $3 for a 3-gram tube) alongside the pin where the hinge turns.
+Eliminate squeaks by squirting a puff of powdered graphite (about $5 for a three-gram tube) alongside the pin where the hinge turns.
 If the door sticks, plane off a bit of the wood, then touch up the paint so the surgery isn’t noticeable.

 #3 Stop Creaky Floor Boards

 They’ll shush if you fasten them down better.
-Anti-squeak repair kits, such as Squeeeeek No More ($21-$25), feature specially designed screws that are easy to conceal.
-A low-cost alternative: Dust a little talcum powder into the seam where floorboards meet -- the talcum acts as a lubricant to quiet boards that rub against each other.
+Anti-squeak repair kits, such as Squeeeeek No More (about $25), feature specially designed screws that are easy to conceal.
+A low-cost alternative: Dust a little talcum powder into the seam where floorboards meet.
+The talcum acts as a lubricant to quiet boards that rub against each other.

 #4 Remove Rust on Shutoff Valves